rohzb/gromex/README.md

 # gromex (GROMunnio EXport)

-`gromex` is a Python module designed for exporting calendars from a Grommunio CalDAV server using the `GrommunioCalendars` class.
+`gromex` is a Python module for exporting data from Grommunio.
+Currently, it supports exporting calendars via the `GrommunioCalendars` class.

+This is an early version, and new features will be added based on user requests and feedback.
+Feel free to suggest improvements or additional functionality!

 ## Table of Contents
 - [Installation](#installation)